 It is important to monitor the rate at which your heifer is growing to make sure she achieves her full production potential.
-It is a good idea to measure rate of gain several times a year.

 Pick one month to measure your heifers' rate of gain.

 Start Date: End [Date: Heifer Name Start Weight End Weight Rate of Gain Ibs. gained days in month